aurelienlair/dotfiles/vim_plugins.md

 automatically pairs parentheses, quotes, HTML tags, and many other text items based on a simple-to-define set of rules.
 It also provides pair-wise deletion, newline expansion, and other typical auto-pair features without interfering with Vim's undo or dot-repeat functionality.

+Rainbow Parentheses Improved:
+help you read complex code by showing diff level of parentheses in diff color.